What is a Ganglion Cyst?

 What is the Best Treatment for a Ganglion Cyst?

 Do not try to pop the cyst by cutting into it with a sharp tool or needle.
 Do not strike the cyst with a heavy object.

 - Warm compresses will increase blood circulation and help fluid draining

 When to See a Doctor for Medical Treatment

-If you have a painful lump on your hand, wrist, ankle or foot you should see your doctor.
-A painless ganglion cysts does not require treatment.
+If you have a painful lump on your hand, wrist, ankle, or foot, you should see your doctor.
+A painless cyst does not require treatment.
 The cysts often resolve on their own.
 If the cyst is not painful, treatment may not be necessary.

 JOI and JOI Rehab are both once again Bold City Best Winners!
 JOI and JOI Rehab won for Best Orthopedic Practice and Best Physical Therapy/Rehabilitation Center for 2020.

 Related Articles: Ganglion cyst, Bakers cyst and Popliteal Cyst.

 It is now 6 years in a row for JOI and 5 years in a row for JOI Rehab.

 Thank you so much for voting for JOI and JOI Rehab.
 To schedule physical therapy, please call 904-858-7045.